esloch/pydantic-to-django-model/docs/installation.md

 ## From sources

-The sources for pydantic-to-djmodel can be downloaded from the [Github repo]().
+The sources for pydantic-djmodel can be downloaded from the [Github repo]().

 You can either clone the public repository: